Catholic Prayer For The Dying

 The first phrase of the Lord’s Prayer is a request for forgiveness.
 The second phrase calls upon God to guide us on our way.
 The third phrase asks for God to protect us from harm.
 The fourth phrase asks for God to keep us safe during our journey through life.
 The fifth phrase requests that God give us strength during our time of need.
 The sixth phrase implores God to help us find our way home when we die.
 The seventh and final phrase requests that God bless us throughout our lives.

-READ: Catholic Prayer For Miracle
+READ: Cleansing Prayer For The Soul

 Our Father